Since 1985, the YWCA Montreal Legal Information Clinic has offered information and resources to community members.

 - Labour Law

 N.B.
-We are unable to answer questions requiring specialized knowledge in areas of law such as commercial law, co-ownership and real estate, patents, bankruptcy, tax law, laws and regulations of other Canadian provinces or other countries, etc.
+We are unable to answer questions requiring specialized knowledge in areas of law such as commercial law, wills, successions and estates, co-ownership and real estate, patents, bankruptcy, tax law, youth protection, laws and regulations of other Canadian provinces or other countries, etc.

 The individual consultations are reserved for women and their families only and the cost varies between $0 to $20.